Zaki-1052/Pi-Server/README.md

 ## System Requirements

-- Linux-based operating system (tested on Ubuntu)
+- Linux or macOS operating system (tested on Ubuntu and macOS)
 - GCC compiler with C11 support
 - At least 2GB RAM (more recommended for larger calculations)
 - Sufficient disk space for out-of-core calculations (10x the memory required for calculation)